Busch Gardens Tampa Bay: 2010–present: New ownership and additions

 Busch Gardens opened its Animal Care Center on January 23, 2012, at an estimated cost of $5 million in the Nairobi section.
-The Iceploration show debuted on February 2.
 A winter event, titled Christmas Town premiered in November and would continue on into December.
 SeaWorld Parks & Entertainment changed the logo and slogan of its Busch Gardens parks in February 2013, choosing a "coaster tree" to represent the park's environment and rides.
-The Stanleyville Theater was enclosed in 2013 and would debut a Madagascar themed show on May 18.
+The Stanleyville Theater was enclosed in 2013.
 The Sandstorm orbiter flat ride would close in June, which would make way for a 335 ft drop tower named Falcon's Fury to open within the next year.
 The Intamin-made drop tower would be located in the Timbuktu section and drop riders face down.
 The park's Crown Colony restaurant closed indefinitely by mid-2013, with industry observers citing budget cuts and slow attendance for the change in operation.
 Busch Gardens later revealed in November a retheme of the Timbuktu section into "Pantopia", where Falcon's Fury would be located.
 The Pantopia section would feature a vibrant color pallet for existing buildings, introduce a new story line for the fictional land and refreshments, keep existing rides, and open with the drop tower.

 The animal show, Critter Castaways, in the Bird Gardens Theater would be moved to the Pantopia Theater following the former theater's closure in February 2014, which was subsequently demolished having been at the park since its opening.
 Within the same month, the park opted into Tampa's City Pass alongside other local zoos and aquariums.
 Falcon's Fury was delayed from its initial opening date on May 1, though, the Pantopia section officially opened.
 The drop tower would later open on September 2, after varied soft-openings.
 The safari attraction Rhino Rally permanently closed in September.
 The park would disclose in December that wooden roller coasters Gwazi would close in the coming months due to rising costs in operation and feedback from guests.
 Gwazi closed on February 1, 2015, after 15 years of operation.
 A new attraction for the Egypt section was disclosed in February 2015, to come the next year.
 A replacement of the park's Bands, Brew, and BBQ event debuted in March, as the Food and Wine Festival.
 Busch Gardens formally announced its Egyptian addition in May as Cobra's Curse, a spinning roller coaster to debut the following year.
 The previous Desert Grill reopened as the Dragon Fire Grill on June 1.